73rhodes/Sublime-Coffeelint/README.md

 ### How to use

-Set the build system to coffeelint, and then select the "Build" command (Tools > Build System > coffeelint).

-Alternatively, just save a `.coffee` file and it should run automatically.
+Just save a `.coffee` file and it should run automatically.

+Alternatively, set the build system to coffeelint and select the "Build" command from "Tools" menu.

+Press `esc` to close the console.